By: BJ Williston, SPARK Trainer and Curriculum Development Consultant

 The guidebook includes 24 sample SPARK lesson plans and 14 skill-building activities with integrations that demonstrate how to modify and adapt the activities for students with disabilities.
 This guidebook also contains valuable fact sheets for 12 disability categories that includes background material about each disability and information about how a student with the disability learns best.

-The SPARK Inclusive PE Guidebook will be available in print and digital format.
-Coming in March 2017!
+The SPARK Inclusive PE Guidebook is available in print and digital format.
+Click here to learn more!